Hyoka344/Chill-Guy-Assistant/README.md

 - Progress bar keeps you in the loop.

 ### 5. View the Results
-- Results are automatically saved in `scan_results.csv`.
+- Results are automatically saved in `scan_results_XXXXXXXXXX.csv`.